tmr08c/tmr08c.github.io/content/blog/2021/03/99-bottles-elixir/index.md

 |1|`do_something(1)`|`beverage(0)`|
 |0|`do_something(0)`|`beverage(number)`|

+As discussed before, a concrete solution would directly surface all verse variants.
 Our "hidden" variant is an indication that our code may be more abstract than it is concrete.
-As discussed before, a more concrete version would have directly surfaced all verse variants.

 Is it bad that our code doesn't reveal all four verse variants directly?